xC0dex/APIWeaver/README.md

 ## Announcement

 Microsoft is planning a built-in solution for generating OpenAPI documents.
-APIWeaver is focusing on API client generation.

 ## Getting Started